AniGarge/Logistic-Regression/README.md

-Performed Logistic Regression with data pre-processing and data analysis on the titanic data rate to predict the survival chances of people.
+Performed Logistic Regression with data pre-processing and  carried out data analysis on the titanic data set to predict the survival chances of people.

-Generated some visualizations to have a look on the distribytion of the data.
+Generated some visualizations to have a look on the distribution of the data.

-Using the grid search to optimize the model and see how feature engineering affect the precision and the recall of the model.
+Training and fitting the logistic regression model to the data using feature engineering and using the grid search model for hyperparameter tuning and optimization.